 The purpose of integration is to provide a more uniform amount of income throughout retirement, rather than having less income initially (prior to CPP and/or OAS eligibility) and more income in the later years (when CPP and OAS commence).
-Integration provides an opportunity to increase the cash flow early in your retirement which, for some, is preferred.
+Integration provides an opportunity to increase cash flow early in your retirement.